kararei/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The contact details are invalid (e.g., invalid phone number or email format).
+The contact details are entered in an invalid format
     * 2a1.
 System displays an error message: "Invalid command format.
 Correct format: addContact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…"
     * 2a2.
 Use case resumes at step 1.
 * 2b.
 The contact already exists in the system (same email).
     * 2b1.
 System displays an error message: "This contact already exists in the system."
     * 2b2.
 Use case ends.
+* 2c.
+The email entered is invalid (i.e. email does not follow the required standard).
+    * 2c1.
+System displays an error message: "Emails should be of the format local-part@domain and adhere to the following constraints:" followed by the description of the required email format.
+    * 2c2.
+Use case resumes at step 1.

 **Use case: Add a Trip**